 Complete understanding of Portuguese law and UK law

 Because we understand both UK and Portuguese law, our solicitors know all of the issues you will need to navigate, including the difficulties that can rise when the two sets of laws meet.
 This is particularly important when it comes to issues involving ownership, taxation and inheritance – all of which we can expertly guide you through.

 The Association of International Property Professionals (AIPP) was set up to improve standards of professionalism in a largely unregulated overseas property market.
 As AIPP members, we have signed up to a Code of Conduct that assures we adhere to the highest standards of honesty and professional integrity.

 Highly experienced expertise

-Our Portuguese lawyers in the UK have many years of experience dealing with a whole range of legal issues in Portugal.
+Our Portuguese lawyers have many years of experience dealing with a whole range of legal issues in Portugal.
 This means we know all of the common problems you can run into (and the not so common ones) and what we can do to avoid the risk of any delays, additional costs or other unwanted issues.

 Truly independent legal advice